WarrantyNowVoid/jekyll-wnv/_posts/2014-07-08-wnv-breaking-news-alert-b64e6.md

 date: 2014-07-08 11:57:48 -0400
 author: pope
 title: "WNV Breaking News Alert"
-tagline: "From WNV World News Headquarters in Boston, this is a WNV Breaking News Alert.
+excerpt: "From WNV World News Headquarters in Boston, this is a WNV Breaking News Alert.
 Stay tuned for minute-by-minute updates from the WNV news team on this urgent situation that will undoubtedly affect millions."
 category: Junk
 tags: ["poop","shitter's broke","ASSPOCALYPSE 2014","turd trauma","rectal wreckage","Snapchat"]
 comments: true